-Active Passive Usage (a) They have moved into a A new apartment has The present perfect new apartment. been built in our expresses the idea that (b) Have you ever visited street. something happened (or (b) Have you ever visited D 11 never happened) before Mexico?
-Bread has never now, at an unspecified lime (c) I have never seen snow. been sold in this store. in the past.
-The exact time it (4) I 11 1 414 The letter has not happened is not important. (d) I have already seen that been sent yet.
-TC (1 movie.
-If there is a specific mention Have you ever been of time, the simple past is conference? used: They moved into a new apartment last month.
-Notice in the examples: the adverbs ever, never, already, yet, still, and just are frequently used with the present perfect.
-(1) I have written my wife a letter every other day for the last two weeks.
-One faculty has been opened since he entered the institute.
-The present perfect also expresses the repetition of an activity before now.
-The exact time of each repetition is not important.
-Notice in (h): so far is frequently used with the present perfect. written since September.
-English has been taught at this school for the last ten years.
-The present perfect, when used with for or since, also expresses a situation that began in the past and continues to the present.
-In the examples, notice the difference between since and for: since + a particular time for + a duration of time
+Active Passive Usage (a) They have moved into a A new apartment has The present perfect new apartment. been built in our expresses the idea that (b) Have you ever visitedMexico?(c) I have never seen snow. street.
+Bread has never been sold in this store. something happened (or never happened) before now, at an unspecified lime in the past.
+The exact time it (d) I have already seen that movie.
+The letter has not been sent yet.
+Have you ever been happened is not important.
+If there is a specific mention of time, the simple past is

+(e) Jack hasn't seen it yet. invited to the scientific used: They moved into a (f) Arm started a conference? new apartment last month. letter to her parents last Notice in the examples: the week but she still hasn't adverbs ever never already finished it. vet. still, and just are frequently used with the (g) Alex feels bad.
+He has nresent perfect just heard some bad news. present perfect. (h)We have had four tests A lot of students have The present perfect also so far this semester. been examined so far expresses the repetition of (i) I have written my wife today. an activity before now.
+The (1) I have whiteh my whe One feaulty has exact time of each repetition the last two weeks been opened since he is not important. the last two weeks. ontored the institute Notice in (h): so for is (j) I have met many emereu me mstitute. frequently used with the people since I came here in nresent perfect June. present perfect. (к) I have flown on an airplane many times.
+(1) They have been Four books have been The present perfect, when here since seven o'clock. written since September. used with for or since, also expresses a situation that ((m) We have been here English has been began in the past and for two weeks. taught at this school for the continues to the present. (n) I have had this same last ten years.
+T .1 1 .1 .1 pair of shoes for three In the examples, notice the years. difference between since and for: since $+$ a particular (o) I have liked time for + a duration of time cowboy movies ever since l was a child. (p) I have known him for many years.